abrahamayorinde/Binary-Syntax-Tree-Regex/README.md

-An algorithm to do regex matching using the abstract syntax tree (in this case a binary syntax tree) as the graph (DFA or NFA) via recursive descent. [*The implementation of the algorithm at the github page provides a visualization to illustrate how the tree is parsed/created from the regexpattern.
+This is my attempt at finding an algorithm to do regex matching using the abstract syntax tree (in this case a binary syntax tree) as the graph (DFA or NFA) via recursive descent. [*The implementation of the algorithm at the github page provides a visualization to illustrate how the tree is parsed/created from the regexpattern.
 It also illustrates, step-by-step, how the stringpattern is evaluated for a match.]

 The algorithm currently only supports basic regex, meaning that it does not implement character classes. [*I think I will implement character classes eventually.]